 - 45 days to complete the “data collection” portion of the audit.
-The start date of the audit will be the first day that any documentation, observation, or interviews (D/O/I) are completed.
+The start date of an audit is the first day the auditor begins to gather data.
+This includes receiving company documents via mail, email, or by hand prior to visiting the company office or worksite.
 The end-date of the audit will be the last day any D/O/I is completed.

 These timelines are in place to ensure the standards are being met and to also ensure the audit data has been reviewed and returned to the audited company in a timely manner.
 They also provide for implementation of an effective health and safety management system or action plan.

 There are a number of different types of audits that a company can take, depending on whether it is an internal (maintenance) or external audit year.
 Read through the following to see which one could apply to you.

 A certification audit, otherwise known as external audit, is the last step in the COR process for companies who are trying to achieve COR (or recertify on subsequent years).
 These audits are completed by a certified peer auditor or consultant auditor.